snehashrinivas/fall25-senior-design/README.md

 JavaFX Frontend:
 - Home: Choose first word; buttons for Generate Sentence and Auto Complete
+- Sidebar: Enter and parse file, options to go to Home Page
 - Word Completion: shows three suggested next words with Re-Roll and Finish
 - Feedback: shows generated sentence and a clickable 1–5 star rating
 - Thank You: confirmation screen with Back to Home